scaleway/serverless-functions-node/README.md

 What this package does:

-- **Formats Input**: Serverless Functions have a specific input format encapsulating the body received by functions to add some useful data.
-The local testing package lets you interact with the formatted data.
+- **Formats input**: Serverless Functions have a specific input format, wrapping the body of the request with some extra metadata.
+This package lets you interact with that formatted data.
-- **Advanced debugging**: To improve developer experience you can run your handler locally and debug it by running your code step-by-step or reading output directly before deploying it.
+- **Debugging**: It is not possible to remotely debug deployed Serverless Functions.
+With this package, you can run your functions locally, and debug issues in the emulated environment.

 What this package does not do:

-- **Simulate performance**: Scaleway FaaS lets you choose different options for CPU/RAM that can have an impact on your development.
-This package does not provide specific limits for your function on local testing but you can profile your application or you can use our metrics available in [Scaleway Console](https://console.scaleway.com/) to monitor your application.
+- **Simulate performance**: Scaleway Functions let you choose different options for CPU/RAM that can have an impact on your function's performance.
+This package does not emulate these limits.
+To profile your deployed functions, you can use your [Scaleway Cockpit](https://www.scaleway.com/en/cockpit/).
-- **Deploy functions**: When your function is uploaded we build it in an environment that can be different from yours.
-Our build pipelines support several dependencies but sometimes require specific system dependencies that we don't support If you have compatibility issues, please see the help section.
+- **Deploy functions**: Scaleway Functions builds your code before running it.
+Although this package emulates the runtime environment, it does not emulate the build environment.
+Therefore it is possible that you may still encounter build issues even if the function passes local tests.

 ## ❓ FAQ

 **Why do I need an additional package to call my function?**

-Your Function Handler can be served by a simple HTTP server but Serverless Ecosystem involves a lot of different layers that will change changes the headers, input and output of your function.
-This package aims to simulate everything your request will go through to help you debug your application properly.
-This library is not mandatory to use Scaleway Serverless Functions.
+The Serverless Functions execution environment wraps your code in an HTTP server, and runs the resulting executable in a Kubernetes cluster behind a load balancer.
+This introduces a number of layers of abstraction, and additional metadata around the request body.
+This library attempts to emulate this environment as closely as possible, allowing you to debug your code locally, rather than discovering bugs after deployment.

 **How my function will be deployed**

-To deploy your function please refer to our official documentation.
+To deploy your function please refer to the different [deployment methods](https://www.scaleway.com/en/docs/serverless/functions/reference-content/deploy-function/).

-**Do I need to deploy my function differently?**
+**Does this package change the runtime behaviour of my function?**

-No. This framework does not affect deployment nor performance.
+No. This package is just for local testing, and will not impact runtime behaviour or performance.

 ## 🛟 Help & support

-- Scaleway support is available on Scaleway Console.
+- Scaleway support is available via the [Scaleway Console](https://console.scaleway.com).
 - Additionally, you can join our [Slack Community](https://www.scaleway.com/en/docs/tutorials/scaleway-slack-community/)

 ## 🎓 Contributing